The Last Of Us Accessibility Report

 If you want to play The Last Of Us, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-The Last Of Us has 2 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 2 accessibility features for Visual in The Last Of Us which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events